46

 ROI Score: 46/100 · Below Average Value

 Arcadia University, a private nonprofit in Glenside, PA (suburban Philadelphia), scores 46 on the ROI index in Below Average Value tier.
-Sticker tuition is $49,610 -- the highest in this batch -- with a net price of $29,466, reflecting substantial aid leverage but still a high all-in cost.
+Sticker tuition is $49,610 - the highest in our dataset - with a net price of $29,466, reflecting substantial aid leverage but still a high all-in cost.
 Median earnings at six years are $36,300, rising to $58,336 at 10 years.
-Payback period is 11.1 years -- one of the better numbers in this batch -- and completion rate is 66.7%.
+Payback period is 11.1 years - one of the better numbers in our dataset - and completion rate is 66.7%.
 The damaging numbers: $27,000 median debt produces a 0.744 debt-to-earnings ratio (subscore 21), and the three-year repayment rate is 75%.
 Earnings premium is 19.8%.
 Enrollment is 1,948 with a 28% Pell rate.
 Arcadia is known for its study-abroad programming and has a strong physician-assistant graduate pipeline; the undergraduate ROI is held back by the high net price and the typical liberal-arts-bachelor earnings ceiling.

 Payback Period